Do Go On - 163 - WW2 Badass Audie Murphy

 He packed a lot into 45 years.

-And I feel so inspired that that Weedy Little Guy
+And I feel so inspired that that weedy little guy could grow up to be.

-A babe, an actor, a country singer, and terrible gambler.
+A babe, an actor, a country singer and terrible gambler.

 All of my big passions in life.